xVETTEx/lightning-rfc/00-introduction.md

 ### Channels

-Lightning works by establishing *channels*: two participants create a Lightning payment channel that contains some amount of bitcoin (e.g., 0.1 bitcoin) that they've locked up on the Bitcoin network.
-It is spendable only with both their signatures.
+Lightning works by establishing *channels*: two or more participants create a Lightning payment channel that contains some amount of bitcoin (e.g., 0.1 bitcoin) that they've locked up on the Bitcoin network.
+It is spendable only with their signatures.

 Initially they each hold a bitcoin transaction that sends all the bitcoin (e.g. 0.1 bitcoin) back to one party.
 They can later sign a new bitcoin